rozha/3proxy-docker/README.md

 Dockerised 3proxy.
-Easily socksify your Telegram.
-3proxy is much more capable than that, refer to the [original documentation](https://3proxy.ru/documents) to know more about its features.
+3proxy is widely used to socksify Telegram or any other software supporting SOCKS5.
+This tool is much more capable than included in the provided 3proxy.cfg, refer to its [documentation](https://3proxy.ru/documents) to learn about supported features.

 Build your own image using a command like following.
 You can either edit the configuration file before building to include it into your image or store the configuration on your host system, more about this below.